By John James

 Remember, different contexts call for different approaches.
 Gen Z code-switches effectively, using more formal language when necessary (like emailing professors) and casual language with friends.
 The key is knowing when each style is appropriate.

 Ready to level up?
 Now let's dive into some more advanced techniques that separate the casual Gen Z texter from the true masters of the form.
 These nuances might seem subtle, but they're what make Gen Z communication so rich and expressive.
+In 2026, these techniques have evolved to incorporate new technologies while maintaining that signature Gen Z authenticity.

 Gen Z sometimes includes intentional typos to convey emotion or emphasis.
 For example: